-In this episode, Chris Kramer and Chase Hoover talk about a flexible, tax-advantaged alternative exit strategy for business owners who are ready to make that long-awaited transition.
+In Episode 3, Chris Kramer and Chase Hoover talk about a flexible, tax-advantaged alternative exit strategy for business owners who are ready to make that long-awaited transition.
 It’s a plan that can preserve or even enhance corporate culture, provide a meaningful employee benefit, and ensure the legacy and sustainability of the company over the long term.
 It’s the Employee Stock Ownership Plan.

 Chase: Hello, and welcome back to What’s Next, hosted by Acuity Advisors.
 The show where we help middle market business owners understand and monetize the value of what they built.
 I’m your host, Chase Hoover and I’m back here with my co-host, Chris Kramer, to talk today about a flexible, tax-friendly, alternative exit strategy for business owners who are looking to make that transition.
 Welcome back, Chris.